somtochiama/flux2/tests/integration/README.md

 The following tests are currently implemented:

-- [x] Flux can be successfully installed on AKS using the CLI e.g.:
+- [x] Flux can be successfully installed on AKS using the Flux CLI
 - [x] source-controller can clone Azure DevOps repositories (https+ssh)
 - [x] image-reflector-controller can list tags from Azure Container Registry image repositories
 - [x] kustomize-controller can decrypt secrets using SOPS and Azure Key Vault